Skip to content

 But you should be skilled in (compliant) selling AND an expert delegator.

-Meaning if it does not make financial sense, you need to eliminate it from your routine.
-Or delegate it to someone or some software. 😉
+If it does not make financial sense – you need to eliminate it from your routine.
+Or delegate it to someone or some software.

-The other tasks that also need to get done, but are lower on the $$ generating totem poll get outsourced.
+Tasks that need to get done, but are lower on the $$ generating totem poll can be outsourced or automated.

 So be vigilant.